 As one of the most convenient invention and popular techniques in indoor localization, WiFi has provided many services as it should.
 You can connect your device without cable network, monitor temperature changes in real-time, control smart home, accurately locate your phone and WiFi has even become the most important criteria to choose a snack bar to relax or a hotel to stay for the night.
-However, there are still risks when using WiFi.
+However, there are still risks when using public WiFi.

 It’s dangerous to conduct online activity via a public WiFi because many comm jackers and hackers may be waiting there for their prey to stray within reach.
 How can you protect yourself while connecting to the Internet using these free and open WiFi hotspots?
 Here are some typical cases and our best hand-picked suggestions to avoid these risks.